 On Top Of The Troll Wall

-I hike a lot of high mountains with viewpoints located at the edge, and I do not have fear of heights.
+I like to hike a lot of high mountains with viewpoints located at the edge, and I do not have a fear of heights.
 My trips often include Via Ferrata, or crossing hanging bridges.
-I confidently walked on Trolltunga and stood on one leg on Kjeragbolten.
-And yet, Troll Wall was probably the first place in Norway, when I felt my legs tingling while I was posing for photos on the edge.
+I confidently walked on Trolltunga via Ferrata and stood on one leg on Kjeragbolten.
+And yet, Troll Wall was probably the first place in Norway, where I felt my legs tingling while I was posing for photos on the edge.

 The Troll Wall overwhelms with its impressiveness.
 It’s like you step into a different world, the world of Trolls, and mighty mountains.
 An unforgettable place to visit.